BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Plato.md

 - Virtue promotes happiness
 - The best life is also the pleasantest life
 - If we have one virtue we have all the virtues
+- Virtue always promotes happiness more than vice does